-In a the bowl of a stand mixer with the whisk attachment or in a large bowl with a hand held electric beater, beat the whipping cream with the Grand Marnier until stiff peaks form.
+In the bowl of a stand mixer with the whisk attachment or in a large bowl with a hand held electric beater, beat the whipping cream with the Grand Marnier until stiff peaks form.
 Spread the whipped cream over the top of the torte right to the edges.

 Starting at the outside edge, arrange the strawberries in circles with the tips pointing outwards.
 Continue overlapping the circles until the entire top of the torte is covered.
 Mound white chocolate curls in the centre (optional).

 This is a great cake to make the day before you need it, chill in the fridge and the finish the topping the next day.